About CBP-STEM

 We provide program design and development to produce outcomes that are researched and evaluated.
 We do this by supporting higher education institutions with their goals for intentionality and student servingness toward broadening participation in STEM.
 We also support individual faculty members with incorporating broadening participation strategies in their proposals, and assist with implementing appropriate messaging and creating welcoming environments.
 A majority of our work has been funded by National Science Foundation.
 What we do is:

-• Guide teams of STEM faculty and staff to develop and implement STEM plans that incorporate culturally responsive practices and student servingness.
-[NSF#2120021, 2142734] With support from Excelencia in Education, we created the STEM-Evidence-based Student Servingness (STEM-ESS) Framework to facilitate faculty teams in their development of these plans.
+- Guide teams of STEM faculty and staff to develop and implement STEM plans that incorporate culturally responsive practices and student servingness.
+[NSF#2120021, 2142734] This website describes the STEM-Evidence-based Student Servingness (STEM-ESS) Framework that we use to facilitate faculty teams in their development of these plans.

-• Develop and deliver DEI and culturally responsive training workshops to STEM faculty and staff, project coordinators, program managers, employers and employees.
-[NSF#2120021, 2055362] This website on Culturally Responsive Instruction for Advanced Technological Education (CREATE) contains our DEI training modules.
+- Develop and deliver culturally responsive training workshops to STEM faculty and staff, project coordinators, program managers, employers and employees.
+[NSF#2120021, 2055362, 2311235] This website on Culturally Responsive Instruction for Advanced Technological Education (CREATE) contains our training modules

 Resources